winesapOS/winesapOS/README.md

 2. Utilities > Startup Security Utility
     - Secure Boot = No Security (Does not enforce any requirements on the bootable OS.)
     - External Boot = Allow booting from external media (Does not restrict the ability to boot from any devices.)

+#### Ventoy

+winesapOS release images are in a raw format which does not work out-of-the-box with Ventoy.
+These can be modified to work with Ventoy by using the [Linux vDisk boot plugin](https://www.ventoy.net/en/plugin_vtoyboot.html).

+1. Create a virtual machine for winesapOS.
+View the [setup](#setup) guide for instructions on how to use VirtualBox, VMware Fusion, or VMware Player/Workstation.
+2. [Download](https://github.com/ventoy/vtoyboot/releases) the latest `vtoyboot` ISO and attach it to the virtual machine.
+3. Mount the ISO in the virtual machine and then run the `vtoyboot.sh` command.
+This will convert the operating system to be useable via Ventoy.
+4. Shutdown the virtual machine and then rename the virtual machine image to `winesapos.vtoy`.

+The image can now be used by Ventoy.

 ### Upgrades